Frank Foster (cricketer)

 Frank Rowbotham Foster (31 January 1889 – 3 May 1958) was an English amateur cricketer who played for Warwickshire County Cricket Club from 1908 to 1914, and in Test cricket for England in 1911 and 1912.
-He was born in Birmingham and died in Northampton.
+He was born in Birmingham, educated at Solihull School and died in St Andrew's Hospital in Northampton.
 His career was cut short after a motor-cycle accident during World War I.

 Foster was an all-rounder.
 As a right-handed batsman, he scored 6,548 career runs in 159 first-class matches at an average of 26.61 runs per completed innings with a highest score of 305* as one of seven centuries.
 He was a left-arm fast medium bowler and took 717 first-class wickets with a best return of 9/118.
 He took five wickets in an innings 53 times and ten wickets in a match 8 times with a best return of 12/92.
 As a fielder, Foster completed 121 catches.

+Of unstable personality, he was employed in his family menswear firm of Foster Brothers until it dismissed him by 1928.
+He was later implicated in the murder of a London prostitute in 1931, became bankrupt through heavy gambling, was prosecuted for thefts and fraud, and died in a psychiatric hospital where he had been committed in 1950.